elenaspb2019/docs-elena/docs/README.md

 ## Using my own OpenAPI spec

-All you have to do is replace the `openapi.yaml` file in the root of this project with your own OpenAPI spec.
+You can easily replace the `open API.yaml` file in the root of this project with your own OpenAPI spec.

 ## Read more